 115. PLANT PROPAGATION.
 Fall term.
 Credit three hours.
 Lectures, T Th 8.
 Plant Science 37.
-Laboratory, Th 2-4:30 or S 9-11:30.
+Laboratory, Th 2-4:30.
 Greenhouses and nurseries.
 Associate Professor SNYDER.

 A study of the principles and methods involved in the propagation of woody and herbaceous plants by seeds, division, layers, cutting, budding, and grafting.
 The class visits nurseries at Geneva and Newark, New York.